bcit-ci/CodeIgniter/user_guide_src/source/general/compatibility_functions.rst

 	password_hash() <http://php.net/password_hash>`_.

-	.. note:: Unless you provide your own (and valid) salt, this function has a further dependancy on an available CSPRNG source.
+	.. note:: Unless you provide your own (and valid) salt, this function has a further dependency on an available CSPRNG source.
 Each of the following would satisfy that:
 		- ``mcrypt_create_iv()`` with ``MCRYPT_DEV_URANDOM``
 		- ``openssl_random_pseudo_bytes()``